There are many alternative treatments that hair loss sufferers may consider, but perhaps one of the most underrated is acupuncture.

 You’ll learn how acupuncture works and if there is any scientific evidence to that shows it can improve hair health.
-(One study in 2011 with 78 people showed very positive results.)

 You’ll also learn about the different treatments available to you and what to expect, as well as any possible side effects that may come along with an acupuncture treatment.